RF-KeyTA/KeyTA/src/keyta/tests/testcases/features.md

 # List view

 - Test Cases can be filtered by System, User and Status
-- When opening the User-Filter-List the current user will be on top and in addition to that on the normal alphabetical listing that follows
+- When opening the User-Filter-List the current user will be at the top and in addition to that on the normal alphabetical listing that follows

 - Test Cases can be searched by Name